sloboste/nrf51-pure-gcc-setup/README.md

 ###### flash ID=XX:XX:XX:XX:XX:XX
 Sets the Bluetooth ID for the chip to whatever replaces XX:XX:XX:XX:XX:XX (must be valid hex digits).
 Bluetooth ID is written to the top of flash and persists across future flashes (but not erase-alls).
+Application code needs to read the value from flash and actually set it as the Bluetooth ID.

 ###### erase-all:
 Does an erase all of a chip.